 The department offers a four-year Bachelor of Science in Health and Fitness through an affiliation with Andrews University in Berrien Spring, Michigan, USA.
 This program includes Nutrition, Exercise and Fitness, Behavior Change, Health Promotion Strategies, and Internship.

 Students in other majors who are interested in health may also pursue a Minor in Health.

-To prepare qualified and highly motivated men and women to promote healthy lifestyle in the community through various careers related to public health.
+To prepare qualified and highly motivated men and women to promote healthy lifestyle in the community through various health and fitness related careers.